-Located on the fertile Nōbi Plain, the region was early settled on.
-Several kofun (mounded tombs) are located in the south central section of modern-day Nagoya, such as the Shiratoriryō, said to be the tomb of the mythical Prince Yamatotakeru (日本武尊), whose sword Kusanagi is still kept at Atsuta Shrine in Nagoya.
-The town prospered around the shrine, and in the sixteenth century it became the military base of the Imagawa clan (今川氏), who built a castle, which was later taken over by Oda Nobunaga.
+Located on the fertile Nōbi Plain, the region was early settled.
+Several kofun (mounded tombs) are located in the south-central section of modern-day Nagoya, such as the Shiratoriryō, said to be the tomb of the mythical Prince Yamatotakeru (日本武尊), whose sword Kusanagi is still kept at Atsuta Shrine in Nagoya.
+The town prospered around the shrine, and in the sixteenth century, it became the military base of the Imagawa clan (今川氏), who built a castle, which was later taken over by Oda Nobunaga.

 With the unification of Japan by Tokugawa Ieyasu and the construction of Nagoya Castle in 1609-14, the city became the stronghold of the Owari domain, one of the three successor houses (御三家 gosanke) of the Tokugawa dynasty.
-Nagoya thrived under the patronage of successive daimyō as a cultural center and continued its important role until modern times.
+Nagoya thrived under the patronage of successive daimyō as a cultural centre and continued its essential role until modern times.
 The city suffered extensive destruction during World War II.

 Things to see

 - Population density: 6,950 inhabitants per square kilometre

 - Google Maps (Nagoya)